Saturday, April 27, 2024

 The pub is famous for its recipe because their cheese is aged for an additional six weeks and pan-fried in butter.
 They sell hundreds per day.
 We are grateful that we had theirs!

 We saw Beef Shin Goulash on the menu, and we asked Jan about it.
 Goulash is an old Hungarian recipe (and one of its national dishes) that originated in the 900s.
 The word derives from the ancient Hungarian world for “herd of cattle”.
-The recipe was shared with Czechs and Moravians, who lived nearby, and its tastiness kept it in Czech gastronomy thereafter.
+The recipe was shared with Czechs, who lived nearby, and its tastiness kept it in Czech gastronomy thereafter.
 It includes paprika, which is still associated with Hungary (the nation exports eight types).
 Cubes of beef and sliced onions are browned in an iron skillet with lard and tomato paste.
 Then, the ingredients are braised for two hours until soft and succulent.
 Garlic is added with spices: black pepper, caraway seeds, sweet paprika, bay leaves, and marjoram.
-Flour is added as a thickener so the liquid becomes a hearty stew.
+Flour thickens the liquid into a hearty stew.
 Goulash is served with bread dumplings—instead of slices of bread—and is often washed down with pilsner.
 Goulash might be a “peasant dish”, but it is more flavorful and elegant than America’s recipe of Sloppy Joe’s… made worse by the corporate-manufactured “instant packet” of Hamburger Helper.
 Jan laughed with us about that.

 Suddenly, both of us realized that we were approaching Výčep.
 Hooray!
 Jan saw our amazement.
 He was impressed that we already discovered that haven of gastronomic excellence.
 Initially, he was concerned that we wouldn’t want to eat there again so soon, but we assured him that trying other things on their menu—guided by his wonderful knowledge—was perfect for us.